jamorat/knockout-js-chmod-converter/README.md

 Why
 ----------
-There are quite a few examples of this sort of script on the web, although I have not come across any that use data binding.
+There are quite a few examples of this sort of script on the web, although I have not come across any chmod converter scripts that use data binding.

 What's Next
 ------------